 Best Android Phones Under $300 Android Central 2020

 You can get a lot of phone for a modest price these days.
-Motorola has been a leading name in midrange options for years, and that holds true with its excellent new Moto G7.
+Motorola has been a leading name in mid-range options for years, and that holds true with its excellent Moto G Power.
 For an extremely competitive price, you get capable specs with a big display and simple software that anyone can figure out.
-Plus it has TurboPower fast charging, and finally uses USB-C.
+Plus, it has a massive battery and convenient USB-C charging.

 - Best Compact: Nokia 4.2